livioribeiro/asgikit/README.md

 ## Request and Response

-Asgikit `HttpRequest` and `HttpResponse` were designed to be have minimal interfaces, so they only provide very few methods to read from the request and write to the response.
+Asgikit `Request` and `Response` were designed to be have minimal interfaces, so they only provide very few methods to read from the request and write to the response.
-In particular, the `HttpResponse` works differently from most tools, in which you do not return a response, but you write data into it.
+In particular, the `Response` works differently from most tools, in which you do not return a response, but you write data into it.

 It is provided several functions to interact with the request and the response, for instance,